Welcome from the Admissions Team

-Dulwich College Shanghai Pudong is a coeducational day school for students from Toddler to Year 13 (ages 2 to 18).
+Dulwich College Shanghai Pudong is a co-educational day school for students from Toddler to Year 13 (ages 2 to 18).
 Our College is academically selective and follows an enhanced British curriculum adapted for the needs of our international student body.
-Students follow the IGSCE curriculum in Years 10 and 11, and then the IB Diploma Programme in Years 12 and 13.
+Students follow the IGCSE curriculum in Years 10 and 11, and then the IB Diploma Programme in Years 12 and 13.
 The strong academic curriculum is complemented by a rich co-curricular programme.

 The primary teaching language is English, with a dual language approach in Mandarin and English in DUCKS (ages 2 to 7).
 To ensure our students will thrive, we assess the English level of non-native speakers before making an offer.

 Children applying for entry into Year 1 and Year 2 must submit current and prior school records.
 A teacher comment report from the class teacher or Principal is also required.
 Once the report is submitted, the child will be assessed by the Head or Deputy Head of DUCKS before the Admissions Committee reviews the application or a place is offered.

 Students applying for entry into Year 3 to Year 6 must submit current and prior school records.
 A teacher comment report from their class teacher or Principal is also required.
 Students undertake assessments to ensure they can access the curriculum.
 Candidates whose first language is not English will take an “English as an Additional Language” assessment.